Attention in Krylov Space: Transformer-Based Extrapolation of Lanczos Coefficients: Data Representation and Model Architecture

 \section{Data Representation and Model Architecture}

-In this section, we specify the dataset, learning target, as well as model architecture.
-We focus on chaotic dynamics, for which the asymptotic forms of Universal Operator Growth Hypothesis (UOGH) (Eq.~\ref{eq:UOGH}) are expected to apply.
+We first specify the dataset, learning target, as well as model architecture used in this work.
 To generate training data, we fix an initial operator $O_0$ and sample Hamiltonians $H^{(j)}$ from a chosen model family (details in Sec.~\ref{sec:results}) independently and identically.
 For each sampled $H^{(j)}$, we apply the Lanczos procedure (Eq.~\ref{eq:lanczos}) to generate a sequence of Lanczos coefficients $\{b_n^{(j)}\}$.
 Full reorthogonalization~\cite{edge_krylov_space} is applied at each step to ensure numerical stability.
 Our training dataset therefore consists of $N$ sequences of Lanczos coefficients

 where the sequence labeled by the index $j$ is generated by dynamics under $H^{(j)}$.
 Here $T$ denotes the total length of each sequence of Lanczos coefficients.

 Next we process the training data, as modeling $\{b_n\}$ directly can be numerically inconvenient due to the large dynamical range.
 We therefore consider an equivalent formulation in terms of \textit{differences} between neighboring coefficients, defined as